intelowlproject/GreedyBear/README.md

 #### Google Summer of Code
 <a href="https://summerofcode.withgoogle.com/"> <img style="border: 0.2px solid black" width=150 height=89 src="static/gsoc_logo.png" alt="GSoC logo"> </a>

-In 2026 we started participating to the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC)!
+In 2026 we started participating in the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC)!

 If you are interested in participating in the next Google Summer of Code, check all the info available in the [dedicated repository](https://github.com/intelowlproject/gsoc)!